Skip to content

 Application Installation Process

-5. Extracting the archive to the root directory.
+5. Extraction: The archive is extracted to the root directory.

 Docker Containers and Their Deployment